 While there are key differences between branding and marketing, brand success depends on a combined effort of the two.
 With solid branding as a blueprint, marketing can make a more targeted impact toward a specified consumer base, using a consistent tone, voice, and visual system.

+Anastasia Salazar Ltd. is an independent design studio for tailored branding and digital designs.
 Reach out to learn how we can help you fuel growth and maximize your brand’s impact.